FelixOnline/v2/content/articles/2013-2-28-the-bottle-returns-for-the-third-year-in-a-row.md

 subtitle: >
   Sorcha Cotter on the Bottle Match.
 Fortunately, not on the aftermath...
 date: "2013-02-28 23:56:32 +0000"

 # Attributes from Felix Online V1
 id: "3397"
 old_path: /sport/3397/the-bottle-returns-for-the-third-year-in-a-row
 aliases:
  - /sport/3397/the-bottle-returns-for-the-third-year-in-a-row
+imported: true
+comments:
+ - Just picking up on a few things As a CSM player the emphasis on RSMs dominance  on this report offends both me and my team Due to a series of bad decisions by the referee on both sides I will admit and some injuries the game was not as close as we would have hoped However your slimy comments and unjust description of RSM being all over CSM running in tries everywhere is a ridiculous exaggeration Talking with your boys after the game both teams agreed that it was a 5 point match therefore it could have gone either way on any day See you boys next year Oh CSM is wonderfullTry and be gracious in defeat youre just being a sore loserAnd you sir as well as the writer of this report are being very bad winnersWell Dave it is an Imperial magazine I dont know what you expect 12000 handwritten paiapcirtnts names and handsigned signature from the Chairman EXCO NDP 2010 Im impressed Col Benedict Lim Thats a nice touch that makes a BIG differenceA BIG Thank You to ALL paiapc

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true